 Coat of Arms

-The core of the design, the shield of arms, is a new symbol in heraldry, the Mission cross, named for the District and symbolizing three ideas: the District as crossroads, the historic past and foundation of the community and Mission’s forest wealth, the District’s wealth drawn from agriculture, and natural heritage.
-On the Mission cross is placed the form of cross favored by the Oblate Fathers, whose school marked the beginnings of the District in modern times.
+The core of the design, the shield of arms, is a new symbol in heraldry, the Mission cross, named for the City and symbolizing three ideas: the City as crossroads, the historic past and foundation of the community and Mission’s forest wealth, the City’s wealth drawn from agriculture, and natural heritage.
+On the Mission cross is placed the form of cross favored by the Oblate Fathers, whose school marked the beginnings of the City in modern times.
 The two crosses together represent the amalgamation of the City and the District into one community in 1969.

 Crest (above the Shield)